 . is an incredibly powerful to build your personal brand as well as to strategically market your products and services.
 The platform is easy to use and is one of the most preferred channels for

 Wondering how is used for ?
 You are not alone!

 Whether your brand is in B2B, B2C, or D2C space, you must make the most out of in order to acquire new , provide customer support to your existing , and build an engaging community.

-While working with Hackr.io, I made Java tweet about Hackr.io.
-I have worked countless hours experimenting on what works on Twitter and what does not.
-I have done the hard work for you.
-Cheers!
+While working with Hackr.io, I made Java about Hackr.io.
+I have worked countless hours on platforms like so that you don’t have to.

 Let’s get started!

 Always approach with a plan of action. can be a great not only for raising but also for creating a viral .

 Create SMART goals – specific, measurable, attainable, relevant, and time-bound.
 Going viral on cannot be a goal.
 Here’s an example of a SMART goal for – reaching an of 1 million in 3 months.

 You may never need to run a or pay agencies for their if you get the basics right.

 Think of your brand’s as a continuously changing document based on the experiments you carry out on the platform.